 88. This proposed gtr recommends a damped accelerometer (as specified in INF GR/PS/133) in the adult and child headform impactors.
 As explained in INF GR/PS/96, in a research program in 2002 using the Japanese New Car Assessment Program (J-NCAP) headform test with undamped accelerometers, abnormal acceleration signals with high HIC values were recorded frequently in windshield impacts, and also in bonnet impacts.
 It was determined that this was due to the resonance vibration of the undamped accelerometer, which would occur if the spectrum of the impact waveform was near to the resonance frequency of the accelerometer.
-Once a high resonance, over the Channel Amplitude Class (CAC) setting level, occurs, it has a high chance to deform the accelerometer.
+Once a high resonance, over the Channel Amplitude Class (CAC) setting level, occurs, it has a high chance to deform the acceleration waveform, i.e. one cannot obtain a correct acceleration waveform from the undamped accelerometer.